6 Easy Steps to Cook Frozen Pizza

 Cook for the recommended time: Most frozen pizzas will cook for about 3 or 4 minutes in a microwave set at high heat.
 Thicker or larger varieties, however, will take a little more time, say between 5 and 6 minutes.

-Remove your pizza from the microwave: As with the oven, the platter holding the pizza will most likely be quite hot, so be careful when pulling it from the microwave.
+Remove your pizza from the microwave: As with the oven, the platter holding the pizza will most likely be quite hot.
+So be careful when pulling it from the microwave.
 We recommend using a pie server to slide the pizza onto an awaiting platter.

-Step 5: Give Your Pizza Time to Cool
+Step 5: Give Your Pizza Time To Cool

 Give Your Pizza Time to Cool

-The resting time is important not only in allowing the pizza to reach the perfect and safest temperature for eating; it also allows the cheese that melted earlier some time to solidify a little, making cutting up the pizza less messy.
+The resting time is necessary not only in allowing the pizza to reach the perfect and safest temperature for eating; it also allows the cheese that melted earlier some time to solidify a little, making cutting up the pizza less messy.

 Step 6: Slice Up Your Pizza